withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 A full list of all the English error messages is found here: https://github.com/withastro/astro/blob/main/packages/astro/src/core/errors/errors-data.ts

 All other content, including all non-English lanaguage content, is found within the Astro docs repo itself: https://github.com/withastro/docs

+Make a pull request to the appropriate file:

+- as part of your feature PR, if the source file is in the main Astro core repo
+- as a separate PR to the docs repo, if the source file is in the docs repo

+Be sure to fill out the PR template for each repo, which will allow you to link an implementation PR to a corresponding docs PR.